 Lucia has represented clients before the Canadian Transportation Agency, the Transportation Appeal Tribunal of Canada, the Manitoba Motor Transport Board, the Saskatchewan Highway Transport Board, all levels of court in Manitoba, the Federal Court and the Federal Court of Appeal.

-Lucia is a member of the Law Society of Manitoba, Manitoba Bar Association, and Canadian Bar Association, and is a graduate of the University of Manitoba, receiving her B.A.
+Lucia is a member of the Law Society of British Columbia and the Canadian Bar Association, and is a graduate of the University of Manitoba, receiving her B.A.
 (Hons.) in 1986 and her LL.B in 1997.